zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

-The WhatsApp channel can be used after your activation on Zenvia platform.
+The WhatsApp channel may be used after its activation on Zenvia platform.

-To activate WhatsApp you a need a registered number on WhatsApp Business API and account informations configured on Zenvia platform.
+To activate WhatsApp you a need a registered number on WhatsApp Business API and account information configured on Zenvia platform.

 **Get in touch with Zenvia consultants to start your account creation.**